Isadora Moon is half fairy, half vampire – where did the inspiration for this totally unique character come from?

 A really honest answer is that I wouldn’t actually like to meet any of my heroes in case it ruined my opinion of their work somehow!
 But I can think of some fictional characters I would be interested in meeting.
 I know this is a far-fetched answer to the question but I would love to have a miniature dinner party with lots of tiny or little characters.
 Tinkerbell, Little My, Pookie, the Brambly Hedge mice and Arrietty!

-A massive thank you to Harriet Muncaster for taking the time to answer my interview questions!
-Be sure to check out her wonderful wesbite here, to keep up to date with all things Isadora Moon, events and more exciting things to come!
+Be sure to check out Harriet's wonderful wesbite here, to keep up to date with all things Isadora Moon, events and more exciting things to come!
+Follow Harriet on Twitter @H_Muncaster and Instagram @harrietmuncaster.